andreaskoch/allmark/README.md

 ## Known Bugs

-### Windows

-- Filesystem links: Serving folders that are filesystem junctions/links is no longer possible with go 1.4 (it did work with go 1.3)

 ## Roadmap / To Dos

 Here are some of the ideas and todos I would like to add in the future.
 Contributions are welcome!